spff/schnorr-signature/README.md

 #Go Through the program
 Edit MAXSAVEDKEY for the limit of pairs of key to genarate and put in the keyqueue for use.
-QLength 256 This program implement Hash with SHA-256, so make the QLength = 256 PLength 1024
-DEBUG 1 for debug..., and 0 for release
+This program implement Hash with SHA-256, so make the QLength = 256 DEBUG 1 for debug..., and 0 for release